Illinois’ Electronic Visit Verification (EVV)

 June 2, 2021 — The Request for Proposal (RFP) for EVV posted.

-January 1, 2023 — Deadline for all home health services to begin using EVV.
-HFS is requesting a one year extension.
+January 1, 2023 — Original deadline for all home health services to begin using EVV.
+HFS requested a one-year Good Faith Extension and received Federal CMS approval on February 10, 2023.

 Questions and comments may be emailed to HFS.EVV@ILLINOIS.gov.
 Additional information pertaining to EVV implementation will continue to be posted on this website.